Research | The Proposal | Entry Requirements | Fees & Funding | Apply | Documents | What next | Student experience

 Where do I need to send the supporting documents?

 Postgraduate Admissions Team 6

 Original (or attested copies of) documentation confirming all of the information you have provided must be made available to the University on request.
 Failure to do so may result in the withdrawal of any conditional offer of a place at the University of Warwick.

 We regret that the Admissions Office will not return original documents sent in support of your application unless you provide a self-addressed envelope for their return at the time of submission.
 If you do not wish to send in original documents then please submit appropriately certified or attested copies.

-- An unconditional offer, which means you have satisfied all the academic conditions required before entry and we are offering you a place;
+- An unconditional offer, which means you have met all the academic conditions required before entry and we are offering you a place.

-- A conditional offer, which means you do not yet satisfy the academic conditions required before entry, but you are likely to do so.
-The conditions are given in the formal offer from Postgraduate Admissions and may include documents such as English language scores, degree certificates, transcripts or satisfactory references.
+- A conditional offer, which means you do not yet meet the academic conditions required before entry, but you are likely to do so.

-- A formal notice that we are unable to offer you a place.
+- We are unable to offer you a place at this time.